›› Power quality in hybrid operating theatres

 An important point that all parties should consider is power quality and the problems that can occur with so many different electrical requirements in a single room.
 With imaging systems and traditional monitors in an operating room, design engineers must consider the additional power quality implications of this compared to a traditional operating room.

 For critical systems that are taking measurements or displaying essential images, any electrical interference in the mains supply could affect the performance of the equipment, putting patients at risk.
 When designing electrical equipment to go in hybrid operating rooms, engineers must therefore incorporate components to reduce the effect of electrical interference.

 An important way to do this is by using isolating transformers such as REO’s REOMED range.
 These products are specially engineered to go above and beyond the required medical standards such as the European EN60601-1 standard for electrical medical technology.

 Traditionally, some engineers are put off by electrical transformers for medical environments, as they tend to have quite high electrical losses.
-This reduces energy efficiency, which could negate the cost savings made by reducing patient costs with hybrid operating theaters.
-However, REO UK's REOMED transformers have been shown to deliver a 45 per cent reduction in electrical losses compared to conventional electrical transformers.
+This reduces energy efficiency, which could negate the cost savings made by reducing patient costs with hybrid operating theatres.
+However, REO UK’s REOMED transformers have been shown to deliver a 45 per cent reduction in electrical losses compared to conventional electrical transformers.

 This is only one instance of how design engineers can contribute towards improving power quality in healthcare settings.
 To find out how else design engineers can ensure their medical equipment is reliable, download our medical technology whitepaper from the REO UK website.